Measuring Evidence against Exchangeability and Group Invariance with E-values: Introduction

-Permutation tests are a special case of more general group invariance tests, which are obtained by simply replacing the group of permutations $\mathfrak{P}_n$ by some other compact group $\mathcal{G}_n$ that acts on our sample space.
+Permutation tests are a special case of more general group invariance tests, which are obtained by simply replacing the group of permutations $\mathfrak{P}_n$ by some other compact group $\mathcal{G}$ that acts on our sample space, interpreting $\textnormal{Unif}(\mathcal{G})$ as the Haar measure.
 In Section \ref{sec:background}, we cover the necessary background on compact groups and their actions on sample spaces.